Skill-Evolving Grounded Reasoning for Free-Text Promptable 3D Medical Image Segmentation: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets and prompting protocols.}\quad We evaluate \methodname on two distinct datasets to comprehensively assess generalization: BrainMetShare~\cite{grovik2020deep} (representing a domain shift involving seen anatomy but unseen institutional sources) and PENGWIN~\cite{liu2025automatic} (serving as a strictly out-of-distribution (OOD) benchmark with entirely unseen anatomical regions).
-Each volume is processed into the multi-view 2D representation introduced in \methodname-Trace, paired with highly variable, clinician-like free-text requests.
-To ensure a comprehensive and fair comparison, we evaluate all baselines under two settings: (i) their natively supported, predefined label prompting interfaces (label prompting mode), and (ii) the realistic, linguistically diverse free-text clinical requests introduced in SEER-Trace (free-text prompting mode).
+\textbf{Datasets and prompting protocols.}\quad We evaluate \methodname on two datasets to comprehensively assess generalization: BrainMetShare~\cite{grovik2020deep} (representing a domain shift involving seen anatomy but unseen institutional sources) and PENGWIN~\cite{liu2025automatic} (serving as a strictly out-of-distribution (OOD) benchmark since its pelvic bone targets are absent from the \methodname-Trace reasoning supervision and target coverage).
+Each volume is processed into the multi-view 2D representation introduced in \methodname-Trace, paired with diverse, clinician-like free-text requests.
+To ensure a comprehensive and fair comparison, we evaluate all baselines under two settings: (i) their natively supported, predefined label prompting interfaces (label prompting mode), and (ii) the realistic, linguistically diverse free-text clinical requests introduced in \methodname-Trace (free-text prompting mode).

 \textbf{Implementation details.}\quad All experiments are implemented in PyTorch~\cite{paszke2019pytorch} and trained on NVIDIA A100 GPUs.
-We initialize our vision-language reasoning module with Qwen3-VL-4B-Instruct~\cite{Qwen3-VL}.
-During both training stages, the visual encoder is kept frozen while the remaining parameters are fully updated. \methodname-Loop via SEER-Bank is executed in discrete evolutionary rounds.
+We use DeepSeek-V3.2~\cite{liu2025deepseek} as the high-capacity VLM during \methodname-Trace construction and initialize our vision-language reasoning module with Qwen3-VL-4B-Instruct~\cite{Qwen3-VL}.
+During both training stages, the visual encoder is kept frozen while the remaining parameters are fully updated. \methodname-Loop via \methodname-Bank is executed in discrete evolutionary rounds.
 Following each training phase, we distill high-reward reasoning episodes into reusable skill artifacts, deduplicate the memory bank, and inject these updated skill traces back into the subsequent training stage.

-\textbf{Evaluation metrics.}\quad We report Dice for 3D segmentation accuracy.
+\textbf{Evaluation metrics.}\quad We report Dice for 3D medical segmentation accuracy.
 Robustness analyses under sets of clinically equivalent rephrasings are also reported in terms of standard deviation (Std.) and worst-case Dice (worst Dice).